 Binary economics is the expression of a new universal paradigm or new understanding of reality that creates a new economics, a new politics, a new justice and a new morality.
 It addresses the big environmental issues.
-Without the new universal paradigm - which is relevant to all societies including modern Islam - there will be no peace, nor an end to colonialism and racism.
+Without the new modern universal paradigm - which is relevant to all societies including modern Islam - there will be no peace, nor an end to colonialism and racism.

 THE PEOPLE OF FRANCE (and Greece and Europe) must DEMAND interest-free loans from the European Central Bank to fund large-scale public capital projects thereby providing jobs and, at the same time, the interest-free mechanism can be used, over time, to reduce France’s national debt.
 The mechanism can also be used, over time, to develop and spread the real economy to EVERY individual in society.
 NB The interest-free loans are to be repaid and cancelled.

 STUDENTS should DEMAND that all loans to them are interest-free, and they should link up with unions and workers to DEMAND that national bank (or European Bank) interest-free loans are immediately made available for big public capital projects thereby creating work for other people.
 Once there is a general understanding of the power of national bank-issued interest-free loans, students should extend their demands to other areas.

 1. Commercial banks to lend (at interest), as they wish, only their own money and, with permission, that of depositors.
 Commercial banks not allowed to create new money.